 Courtney Becker | Monday, November 13, 2017

-Editor’s Note: This is the first story in a series addressing various political issues and their impact at Notre Dame one year after the 2016 election.
+Editor’s note: This is the first story in a three-part series addressing various political issues and their impact at Notre Dame one year after the 2016 election.
 Today’s story focuses on the current political climate and ideological divides on campus.

 In the weeks following the 2016 election, in which President Donald Trump beat Hillary Clinton, many Americans took to the streets to express their anger or jubilation.
 Some marched with signs urging others to fight against the newly-elected administration, while others proudly displayed “Make America Great Again” paraphernalia.

 Just over a year after Trump’s election, the country appears to as politically charged as ever.